 Information about colleges and financial aid.
-You may submit questions to the site and search an archive of previous questions and their answers.
+You may submit questions to the site through their "Ask the Guru" section and search an archive of previous questions and their answers.

 This online resource helps students and their families select a college, apply for admission and plan to finance higher education.

 Use this website from the Ohio Department of Education to find information about occupation and employment options including training, schools, majors, careers and financial aid.
 Requires a valid library card for access outside the Library.

 - Peterson's Guide to Four-Year Colleges [R 378.73 FOU] and Peterson's Guide to Two-Year Colleges [R 378.73 TWO]Revised annually.